 International Travel and COVID-19

 If you have tested positive in Georgia for COVID-19 in the past 90 days and require a signed letter from the Georgia Department of Public Health (DPH) that you have been cleared for travel, please READ EVERYTHING BELOW in its entirety and follow the steps.
+It is the responsibility of the traveler to determine if your positive COVID-19 test was within 90 days of your travel dates.

 - Please submit requests for clearance letters 10 BUSINESS DAYS prior to travel.
 It can take up to 10 business days for requests to be fulfilled.